luabagg/luabagg/README.md

 <div align="left">
     <p>Sometimes I try to do things and it just doesn't work out the way I want it to.</p>
     <p><strong>I code</strong>:)</p>
-    <p>Best at backend development, I've used several technologies throughout my career, including Go, Python, Apache Kafka, AWS S3, Redis, Protocol Buffers and Relational Databases.</p>
+    <p>I’m a developer passionate about solving problems that have a meaningful impact on society.
+Specializing in backend development, I have experience with a wide range of technologies, including Go, Python, Apache Kafka, AWS S3, Redis, Protocol Buffers, and Relational Databases.
+Throughout my career, I've worked on various aspects of systems design, including API design, storage solutions, messaging queues, and more.</p>
-    <p>Flexible and open-minded, I consider all suggestions or opinions when taking my technical decisions.
-When receiving feedbacks, I take the opportunity to improve.
-I really like solving problems that require logic and brainstorming (I'm not a robot!), and being involved in complex projects as well.</p>
+    <p>I'm communicative, collaborative, and committed to delivering high-quality solutions.
+I approach my work with leadership and a proactive attitude, and new challenges are what motivate me the most.
+I thrive in team environments, enjoy sharing knowledge, and am dedicated to continuous learning to enhance my skills and contribute effectively to the success of any project.</p>
 </div>

 <hr/>